 The Jackson Area Plectral Society is a non-profit organization dedicated to the preservation of Oldtime String Music.
-In keeping with the oral tradition of our music, we meet each week on Thursday nights in the Casey Jones Village for an evening of Open Jam Sessions in order to share in the fellowship of Oldtime Music.
-Their are a number of jam sessions that take place each week throughout the Village and open to anyone with an interest in preserving Oldtime String Music.
+In keeping with the oral tradition of our music, we meet each week on Thursday night for an evening of Open Jam Sessions in order to share, learn, promote and preserve the tradition of Oldtime Music.
+Jam sessions are open to anyone with an interest in preserving Oldtime String Music.
 We invite you to bring your fiddle, banjo, guitar, mandolin, or any instrument that maintains the sanctity of Oldtime Music and join us as we celebrate the tradition of Oldtime String Music.

 If you ask ten different old-time musicians to define old-time music, you’re liable to get ten different answers.
 Definitions range from narrow to broad, the borders are fuzzy, and its meaning has shifted over time.
 What follows is my own definition of old-time music.
 It is admittedly an oversimplification, and what I describe might more aptly referred to as Southern Old-Time Music, though to many the two terms are synonymous.